DBraun/TD-Faust/README.md

 * FAUST code can be compiled "just-in-time" and run inside TouchDesigner.
 * Tested on Windows and macOS.
 * Up to 256 channels of input and 256 channels of output.
-* Pick your own block size and sample rate.
+* Pick your own sample rate.
 * Support for all of the standard [FAUST libraries](https://faustlibraries.grame.fr/) including
 * * High-order ambisonics
 * * WAV-file playback